 (1) The unit-specific verifiable minimum-energy costs for a Resource are:

-(a) Actual fuel cost to operate the unit at its LSL including a fuel adder that compensates for the transportation and purchasing of spot fuel as described in the Verifiable Cost Manual; plus
+(a) Actual fuel cost to operate the unit at its LSL including a Fuel Adder that compensates for the transportation and purchasing of spot fuel as described in the Verifiable Cost Manual; plus

 (b) Verifiable or standard variable O&M expenses.

 (2) The QSE must submit the Resource’s cost information by Season if the Resource’s costs vary by Season.
-For gas-fired units, the actual fuel costs must be calculated using the actual Seasonal heat rate (which must be supplied to ERCOT with Seasonal heat-rate test data) multiplied by the fuel price plus consideration of a fuel adder that compensates for the transportation and purchasing of spot fuel as described in the Verifiable Cost Manual.
+For gas-fired units, the actual fuel costs must be calculated using the actual Seasonal heat rate (which must be supplied to ERCOT with Seasonal heat-rate test data) multiplied by the fuel price plus consideration of a Fuel Adder that compensates for the transportation and purchasing of spot fuel as described in the Verifiable Cost Manual.
 For coal- and lignite-fired units, the actual fuel costs must be calculated using the actual Seasonal heat rate multiplied by a deemed fuel price of $1.50 per MMBtu.
 For fuel oil-fired operations, the number of gallons burned must be multiplied by the FOP.

 5.7.2 RUC Clawback Charge